straut12/sj4u-gh/_pages/ref/coding/js.md

 nav: false
 toc: true
 ---
+My primary use of JavaScript has been in NodeRed although it is most used in web applications.
+Below are some basic notes.

+# Installation
-JavaScript is used in web projects and NodeRed functions.
-It is a scripting language and there are two methods for executing it.
+JavaScript is a scripting language and there are two methods for executing it.
 * Web browser.
 Many web sites include javascript so all modern browsers can run it.
 * Or you can run it outside of a browser by installing [nodejs](https://nodejs.org/en/download/).
 Node.js is a run-time environment for javascript on the server side.

-A big advantage that javascript provides (vs PHP) is asynchronous coding (async function query_api()).
+A big advantage that javascript provides (vs PHP) is asynchronous coding (ie async function query_api()).
 While waiting for results from the API other actions can take place.

 **OOP**
 OOP is wrapping variables and functions in objects.  js is a prototype based OOP which means it technically does not have classes.
 But modern js syntax introduced classes as a *syntactic sugar* to mimic classes from other programming languages.
 But at its core it's prototype based inheritance.